yuval-khachatryan/Data-Structures-and-Algorithm-Analysis-Solutions/README.md

 For every chapter, there will be a single tex and pdf file that will contain the solutions to theoretical exercises, and .cpp file for every programming assignment.
 I try to stick to modern C++ as much as possible.

+For now, Visual C++ 2017 is used.
+It may change in future.